sharadregoti/tyk-docs/tyk-docs/content/tyk-developer-portal/tyk-portal-classic/keycloak-dcr.md

 {{< img src="/img/dcr/keycloak/step_11.png" alt="Step 11" >}}

 The next step is to generate a token and use it for accessing your **Keycloak API**.
 We'll use Postman for this.
-You will need your token URL which is also the well-known URL for your organisation.
+You will need your token URL which is also the well-known URL for your organization.
 For this guide we use `https://keycloak:8443/auth/realms/master/protocol/openid-connect/token`

 Your Postman request should contain the following body, where `"client_id"` and `"client_secret"` are the credentials you got from the developer portal: